chapar-rest/chapar/README.md

 ### Installation
 #### Install From AUR
-to install chapar form AUR in arch base distro you can use your favorits AUR helpers
+To install Chapar from the AUR on an Arch-based distro, you can use your favorite AUR helper:
 ```bash
 yay -S chapar-bin
 ```